isc-projects/stork/doc/devel.rst

 Benchmarks
 ----------

-Benchmarks are part of the backend unit tests.
+Benchmarks are part of backend unit tests.
 They are implemented using the golang "testing" library and they test performance-sensitive parts of the backend.
 Unlike unit tests, the benchmarks do not return pass/fail status.
 They measure average execution time of functions and print the results to